CogWorksBWSI/GitPracticeRepo/README.md

 git add (your full name here).txt
 ```

 When you add files, you're **staging** them for commit, and you're beginning to **track** them.
+You can also stage files regardless of internet connection since it isn't uploading or downloading anything.
 Tracking files in git is super convenient- once they're tracked, you can see previous edits and versions.

 Now, once we add and stage them for commit, we actually need to commit!